ajitkoti/papertrail/content/post/2014-08-09-distributed-systems-theory-for-the-distributed-systems-engineer.md

 Many difficulties that the distributed systems engineer faces can be blamed on two underlying causes:

-  1. processes may fail
+1. Processes may _fail_

-  2. there is no good way to tell that they have done so
+2. There is _no good way to tell that they have done so_

 There is a very deep relationship between what, if anything, processes share about their knowledge of _time_, what failure scenarios are possible to detect, and what algorithms and primitives may be correctly implemented.
 Most of the time, we assume that two different nodes have absolutely no shared knowledge of what time it is, or how quickly time passes.

 You should know:

-* The (partial) hierarchy of failure modes: [crash stop -> omission](http://www.cse.psu.edu/~gcao/teach/513-00/c7.pdf) -> [Byzantine](http://en.wikipedia.org/wiki/Byzantine_fault_tolerance).
+* The (partial) hierarchy of failure modes: [crash stop -> omission](http://alvaro-videla.com/2013/12/failure-modes-in-distributed-systems.html) -> [Byzantine](http://en.wikipedia.org/wiki/Byzantine_fault_tolerance).
 You should understand that what is possible at the top of the hierarchy must be possible at lower levels, and what is impossible at lower levels must be impossible at higher levels.

 * How you decide whether an event happened before another event in the absence of any shared clock.
 This means [Lamport clocks](https://amturing.acm.org/p558-lamport.pdf) and their generalisation to [Vector clocks](http://en.wikipedia.org/wiki/Vector_clock), but also see the [Dynamo paper](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).

 * How big an impact the possibility of even a single failure can actually have on our ability to implement correct distributed systems (see my notes on the FLP result below).

-* Different models of time: synchronous, partially synchronous and asynchronous (links coming, when I find a good reference).
+* Different models of time: [synchronous, partially synchronous and asynchronous](https://groups.csail.mit.edu/tds/papers/Lynch/lncs90-asilomar.pdf)

+* That detecting failures is a fundamental problem, one that trades off _accuracy_ and _completeness_ - yet another safety vs liveness conflict.
+The paper that really set out failure detection as a theoretical problem is [Chandra and Toueg's 'Unreliable Failure Detectors for Reliable Distributed Systems'](http://courses.csail.mit.edu/6.852/08/papers/CT96-JACM.pdf).
+But there are several shorter summaries around - I quite like [this random one from Stanford](http://www.scs.stanford.edu/14au-cs244b/labs/projects/song.pdf).

 ### The basic tension of fault tolerance